 Please avoid any alcohol the day before the procedure.

 On the day of your surgery, eat before your procedure, a normal breakfast or lunch to avoid becoming lightheaded.
-Take 2 tablets of extra-strength Tylenol just before leaving your home.
+Take 2 tablets of extra-strength paracetamol just before leaving your home.

 You are asked to come at least 15 minutes prior to your appointment.
 You are welcome to drive yourself to the office and back home unless you have a history of easy fainting.